nhorro/tensorflow-crack-classification/README.md

 This is part of project that attempts to reproduce the paper *Deep Learning-based Crack Detection Using Convolutional Neural Network and Naıve Bayes Data Fusion.* [1]

 Two CNN models for crack detection are implemented in Tensorflow/Keras.
-A very simple model to test the workflow on low-end computers (that we call SimpleNet) and the model from the paper (CrackNet).
+A very simple model to test the workflow on low-end computers (that we call SimpleNet) and the model from the original paper (which we call CrackNet).

+Any of these models is then used inside a service that takes an image as an input, scans it for cracks, and returns a list of the bounding boxes with the probabilities of each being a crack.

+This service can be consumed by another application that stores the results of each image of a larger video sequence to perform further analysis, ie: tubelet clustering.

 #### SimpleNET trained on cracks dataset